Quinoa Cooking Time: Perfect Guide for Fluffy Grains

 Here’s the thing: quinoa comes with a bit of a “bitter aftertaste” if you don’t rinse it.
 This bitterness comes from a natural compound called saponin, which acts as a natural pesticide and is found on the outer coating of the quinoa seed.
 The good news?
 It's easily washed away.
 You can't just throw the quinoa straight into the pot!
 No, no, no!
 It's a crucial step to achieve that fluffy, delicious texture.
 Trust me on this one.

-How to Rinse Quinoa:
+How to rinse quinoa:

 It's super simple.
 Just put your quinoa in a fine-mesh strainer and hold it under cold running water.
 Swish it around a bit to make sure all the saponin is gone.
 You'll know it's ready when the water runs clear.
 You can also give the quinoa a gentle rub between your hands to remove any remaining saponin.
 Think of it as a mini spa treatment for your quinoa!
 This rinsing process ensures that your quinoa cooks evenly and develops a delicate, nutty flavour without that unwelcome bitter edge.